-MPA StudentsIn order to receive graduate credit for any of the internship opportunities, you must contact the Internship Coordinator, Dr. Gregory Hill before applying for any internship position, either within or outside of the State of Idaho.
-Wendy Jaquet, interim-Internship Coordinator, is working with Dr. Hill to manage the internship program for Public Policy and Administration.
+MPA StudentsIn order to receive graduate credit for any of the internship opportunities, you must contact the Internship Coordinator, Wendy Jaquet before applying for any internship position, either within or outside of the State of Idaho.
+Wendy Jaquet, interim-Internship Coordinator, is working with Dr. Fowler to manage the internship program for Public Policy and Administration.

 Public Service Internship for MPA Students

 MPA students who do not have significant administrative experience in a public sector or other public affairs agency must complete a public service internship.
 This internship occurs in a government office at the local, state, or national level or in an appropriate public affairs organization, such as a nonprofit organization.